Focused Ultrasound Therapy

 Focused ultrasound is noninvasive – no incisions, holes in the skull, electrodes in the brain – and therefore has reduced risk for infection and blood clots.
 It also enables precise targeting and minimizes damage to non-targeted, healthy brain.
 Focused ultrasound can also be a complement to drug therapy, enabling enhanced delivery of therapies into the brain via temporary opening of the blood-brain barrier.

-A clinical trial in Austin, Texas is using neuromodulation of the amygdala to treat depression and bipolar depression.
+A clinical trial in Austin, Texas, is using neuromodulation of the amygdala to treat depression and bipolar depression.
+Enrollment has been completed.

 A clinical trial in Rhode Island is using neuromodulation to the amygdala to treat depression.